 Having diabetes can put you at risk for other long-term conditions.
-Most common of these include heart disease, and kidney disease.
+The most common of these include heart disease and kidney disease.
 You can find more information on these risks by searching Diabetes Mellitus Type 2 on our education page.

 As a newly diagnosed diabetic, pre-diabetic, or even if you have a standing history of diabetes.
 You should be aware of the two most common symptoms:

 Let’s begin with hyperglycemia.
 Hyperglycemia simply means that your blood glucose levels are too high.
 Identifying signs and symptoms of hyperglycemia will help you manage your blood glucose levels.
 Those symptoms include: